dataviz-gc/intro-dataviz-summer18/github.md

 ![git](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/img/lineChart3.jpg)

-## STEP 2: Creating a Tableau Public Profile
+## STEP 2: Create a Tableau Public Profile

 ### What's a Tableau Public Profile?
 Congratulations!
 You've just created your very first interactive visualization in Tableau.
 Now you want to be able to share it with the world.
 A Tableau Public Profile provides a platform to publish and share your visualizations.
 It retains all of the aspects that make Tableau's output unique, such as the dynamic filters (like the year filter you added to your line chart above) and the interactive tooltips (those little text boxes that pop up when you hover over a given data point).